govirtuo/cfcr/README.md

 ```
 ## Config

 Most of `cfcr` configuration is done using a YAML config file.
 A sample is provided [here](https://github.com/govirtuo/cfcr/blob/main/config.sample.yaml).
+For now, only one DNS provider is supported: OVH.
+If you need another one, feel free to contribute!
+The integration if new providers should be easy thanks to the `Providers` interface.

 ## Metrics